The Rundown

 - If your dog is a hectic chewer, this may not last as long as you expect

 If you have a large breed dog that likes to chew, you know how destructive those big teeth can be.
-The Pawstruck Monster Braided Bully was designed specifically to cater for big mouths with big, itchy teeth – this is a braid containing 8 bully sticks in one, which should keep your big guy busy for hours.
+The Pawstruck Monster Braided Bully Sticks was designed specifically to cater for big mouths with big, itchy teeth – this is a braid containing 8 bully sticks in one, which should keep your big guy busy for hours.

 click to see more